Can I Sunbathe Topless on a Cruise?

 It’s not unusual for some folks to be a little more revealing on the cruise ship than they might be at home.
 Or in some cases, many people are simply comfortable baring a little bit more — including sunbathing topless.

-Rules Regarding Toplessness
+Rules Regarding Toplessness on a Cruise

-In fact, we went searching for the policies of a number of cruise lines in regards to topless tanning.
+We went searching for the policies of a number of cruise lines in regards to topless tanning.
 Here’s what we found.

 “Pool, deck and theater chairs may not be reserved.
 Topless sunbathing is not permitted.
 Boom boxes or loud radios are not permitted.”

 That said, it is common to see people laying on their stomachs with the back of their swimsuit untied.
-But laying in a way that shows any nudity seems to be very rare.

-In this case, we suggest having a balcony cabin and sunning yourself in the (relative) privacy of your own balcony.
+First, we suggest having a balcony cabin and sunning yourself in the (relative) privacy of your own balcony.
 It’s not as sun-drenched as the top of the ship but it does offer some seclusion.

-Bottom line: If you want to sunbathe topless on a cruise, it’s not common at all.
+Bottom line: If you want to sunbathe topless on a cruise, know that it’s not common at all.
 While you might be able to on some sailings, you’ll likely be more comfortable in the privacy of your own balcony or simply wearing your top at all times.
 Laying out on your stomach with the back of your swimsuit untied is no issue at all.

 Popular: 39 Useful Things to Pack (17 You Wouldn't Think Of)